csggnn/ddpg_reacher/Report.md

 DQN and select the action corresponding to the highest Q value for that state.

 If the action space is continuous, this approach no longer works, as a DQN can only produce a finite set of action value while the possible actions are infinite.

-In DDPG, an actor network is used to directly estimate an action from a state input.
-The output of this network is fed to a critic network (along with the state), which only estimates the Q function for that specific action.
+DQN is a value method, it uses a neural network to model an action value function, producing an action value for each possible action in a state.

-The strong link between DQN and DDPG lays in the way the actor and critic network are implemented and in the way in which experiences are collected and used in training.
+DDPG modifies DQN by using 2 networks: an actor network estimates the best action for an input state, while a critic network estimates the action value associated an input state, and the action selected by the actor.

-Similarly to DQN, both the actor and the ctritic networks are doubled: each defines a local network which is actually trained, and a separated target network which is used for computing expected output.
+The actor network uses the critic network to optimize its weights: weights are updated by gradient ascent, maximizing the action value associated to the actions which the network would select for each state.
+This action value is obtained from the critic network.

-As in DQN, experiences are collected in an experience buffer at every action and randomly sampled from the buffer for training.
+The critic network uses the action network as input, the action selected by the action network is fed as an input to the fully connected layers of the critic network which estimate the Q value associated to that specific action.

-This prevents from correlation of observed states, which is known to lead to instability.
+Experience replay is still used to decorrelate inputs, and, similarly to DQN, both the actor and the ctritic networks are doubled: each defines a local network which is actually trained, and a separated target network which is used for computing expected output.

 ### Implementation